Norma Foley: Minister for Education

-Foley was appointed Minister for Education in June 2020 following the formation of a new coalition government, during the COVID-19 pandemic in Ireland.
+Foley was appointed Minister for Education in June 2020 following the formation of a coalition government, during the COVID-19 pandemic in Ireland.
 Her tenure to date has resulted in several gaffes, most prominently involving the COVID-19 impact on education and state examinations.
 In September 2020, Foley announced that two coding errors were identified in the Leaving Certificate calculated grades system.
 She apologised and announced that around 7,200 students were affected, receiving a higher grade than they should have while some students received a lower grade.
 It was later confirmed that a third error was identified.

 In January 2021, Foley and the government were forced to abandon plans for Leaving Certificate students to attend school for three days a week, and instead students would return to homeschooling until February, after the ASTI directed its members not to return to in-school teaching.
 Also in January, Foley was forced to abandon plans to reopen special schools for thousands of children with special educational needs following safety concerns among staff unions.
 In February, Foley announced a new phase of planning for the Leaving Certificate exams, but the ASTI withdrew from discussions with the Department of Education after it said that the plan being developed would not provide a "meaningful Leaving Certificate" for students.
 In March, she lost her appeals against findings that two home-schooled students were unfairly excluded from the Leaving Certificate calculated grades process.

 On 17 December 2022, she was re-appointed to the same position following Leo Varadkar's appointment as Taoiseach.

+Minister for Children, Disability and Equality

+On 23 January 2025, Foley was appointed as Minister for Children, Disability and Equality in the government led by Micheál Martin, following the 2024 general election.

 Personal life

 Prior to becoming a TD, she was a teacher at Presentation Secondary School, Tralee.
 She is married to fellow teacher Denis Maguire.
-Her parents are Denis and Hannah Foley.
 Her father Denis Foley was a Fianna Fáil TD for Kerry North from 1981 to 1989 and 1992 to 2002.